alexrenz/AdaPM/README.md

 [![Build Status](https://travis-ci.org/alexrenz/lapse-ps.svg?branch=master)](https://travis-ci.org/alexrenz/lapse-ps/)
 [![GitHub license](http://dmlc.github.io/img/apache2.svg)](./LICENSE)

 A parameter server with dynamic parameter allocation.
 I.e., it can relocate parameters among nodes during run time.
 This capability can be key for efficient distributed machine learning.
-More information can be found in our paper on Lapse: [http://arxiv.org/abs/2002.00655](http://arxiv.org/abs/2002.00655).
+More information can be found in our paper on dynamic parameter allocation: [PVLDB](https://www.vldb.org/pvldb/vol13/p1877-renz-wieland.pdf) (slightly longer version on [arXiv](https://arxiv.org/abs/2002.00655)).
 Details on the experiment settings for this paper can be found in [docs/experiments-vldb20.md](docs/experiments-vldb20.md).

 Lapse provides the following primitives:
 - `Pull(keys)`: retrieve the values of a set of parameters (identified by keys) from the corresponding servers